 Visitors can explore the collections of salvaged artifacts from this time in history.
 Don’t miss this exhibit and many others including the Arizona Wing Walk of Honor upon entry at the museum.
 You can learn more about the History of the Tuskegee Airmen and the exhibit on the Arizona Commemorative Air Force Museum's website.
 Call ahead for current hours of operation, attendance guidelines and practices related to COVID-19.

 Celebrate Black History in Mesa

 The Dreamy Night: An Art Exhibit by Marva Ayoka Harris

 This exhibit is an examination and celebration of the color, the people, and the culture BLACK.
 "My Dreamy Black Night" explores the beauty, complexity, richness and power of a people while offering an abstract yet transparent view of the of the artist.

-This event includes live music, charcuterie & drink offerings, exclusive product sales, short film presentation, and an Artist Q&A.
+This event includes live music, charcuterie & drink offerings, exclusive product sales, a short film presentation, and an artist Q&A.